awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

-# Running an Automation Workflow with Approvers<a name="automation-working-executing-approval"></a>
+# Running an Automation workflow with approvers<a name="automation-working-executing-approval"></a>

 The following procedures describe how to use the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for Windows PowerShell to run an AWS Systems Manager Automation workflow with approvals using simple execution\.
 The workflow uses the Automation action `aws:approve`, which temporarily pauses the Automation workflow until the designated principals either approve or deny the action\.
 The Automation workflow runs in the context of the current AWS Identity and Access Management \(IAM\) user\.
 This means that you don't need to configure additional IAM permissions as long as you have permission to run the Automation document, or playbook, and any actions called by the document\.
 If you have administrator permissions in IAM, then you already have permission to run this Automation workflow\.

 **Note**
-For information about how to run an Automation workflow that uses an IAM service role or more advanced forms of delegated administration, see [Running Automation Workflows by Using Different Security Models](automation-walk-security.md)\.
+For information about how to run an Automation workflow that uses an IAM service role or more advanced forms of delegated administration, see [Running Automation workflows by using different security models](automation-walk-security.md)\.

 **Before You Begin**
 In addition to the standard inputs required by the Automation document, the `aws:approve` action requires the following two parameters: